abazure-jp/Docker/wordpress/asset/phpMyAdmin/doc/config.rst

 file only needs to contain the parameters you want to change from their corresponding default value in :file:`libraries/config.default.php`.

+If a directive is missing from your file, you can just add another line with the file.
+This file is for over-writing the defaults; if you wish to use the default value there's no need to add a line here.

 The parameters which relate to design (like colors) are placed in :file:`themes/themename/layout.inc.php`.
 You might also want to create :file:`config.footer.inc.php` and :file:`config.header.inc.php` files to add